Freddy2296/Rick-and-Morty-Memory-Game-/README.md

 # Frequent User Goals
-* As a Frequent User, I want to know how to game work, how it runs and why it's build the way it is.
+* As a Frequent User, I want to know how the game work, how it runs and why it's build the way it is.

      a.
 The user would get to understand that the game is a memory game there fore it is build to challenge you.

-* As a Frequent User, I want to be able to get scores to go one on one with my friends. a.The user would have the score panal to rely on that information to keep score against others.
+* As a Frequent User, I want to be able to get scores to go one on one with my friends.

+     a.The user would have the score panal to rely on that information to keep score against others.

 * As a Frequent User, I want to know where the idea came fromm for the game.

      a.
 The user would understand by playing the game that the game is based of the tv series Rick and Morty.

 ## Further Testing